martingtaylor/stine/README.md

 ## CD / CI Integration
 ### Development Cycle:
 The application was developed and deployed using the following CI methodology:
-1. A public GITHUB repository was created for the STINE account containing this README.md
+1. A public GITHUB repository was created for the STINE project containing this all application code, a sample database and all documentation including this README.md
 2. The repository was cloned to the development PC.
 3. Microsoft Visual Studio Code 1.56 was connected to the STINE GIT repository.
 4. During the development cycle, regular commits where made to the main branch repo.